 Lana explains: “In traditional homes like this you invariably find big backyards, with way more grass than you need and nowhere to sit.
 Nowadays, people see the yard as an alfresco entertaining area that’s just as important a part of the home as the inside.
 An amazing deck is the bridge between the two.”

-Call us on 13 83 53 for expert advice about revamping your outdoor area.
+Contact us for expert advice about revamping your outdoor area.

 Lana from Three Birds Renovations says the backyard should be considered as an alfresco entertaining area that is just as an important a part of the home as the inside.